 Jim Standish, Health Care Administrator at Beacon Hill, says he’s seen firsthand the incredible impact the robotic pets can have.

 “We gave one of the robotic dogs to a woman here in the health center who has dementia and really never spoke much,” Standish said.
 “The robodog changed everything.
 She named it after a pet she’d had earlier in life and began talking and expressing herself.
 It was like a small miracle.”

 It’s hard to overstate the happiness these robotic dogs and cats are bringing to Lifespace residents.

 “The impact these pets are having is truly remarkable,” said Walsh.
 “As crazy as it might sound, these little robodogs and robocats are changing lives.”

-(In the photo: Village on the Green resident Emma Cantu and her new best friend.)
+(In the photo: Emma Cantu, resident at Lifespace community, and her new best friend.)